LorenzRutkevich/Liver-Deliver/README.md

 #### Liver Deliver
 ---
 This repository contains my project for BWKI 2022.
 I concerned myself with liver and liver tumor segmentation using different U-Nets.
-Visit the website where you can try out my models yourself: https://lorenz-7-website-streamlit-drhper.streamlitapp.com/.

 ---
 ##### Technical Sources: